survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 The loader configuration is straight-forward as well.
 We can use a RegExp to match both `.js` and `.jsx` files.
 It's up to your tastes to figure out a neat pattern.
 I prefer to use `\.(js|jsx)$` myself.
 This just makes `x` optional and you can extend the pattern easily to include more formats.

+W> In webpack 1 you had to use `extensions: ['', '.js', '.jsx']` to match files without an extension too.
+This isn't needed in webpack 2.

+### Configuring *babel-loader*

 *babel-loader* comes with a set of options.
 In this case I'm going to enable `cacheDirectory` to improve its performance during development.
-Simply passing it as a flag helps.
 You can also pass a specific directory to it as a parameter.
-I.e., `babel?cacheDirectory=<path>`.
+I.e., `cacheDirectory=<path>`.

 Here's the full loader configuration:

 **webpack.config.js**